ergogen/ergogen/README.md

 Then we leave `padding` amount of vertical space before moving on to the next key in the column.
 `skip` signals that the point is just a "helper" and should not be included in the output.
 This can happen when a _real_ point is more easily calculable through a "stepping stone", but then we don't actually want the stepping stone to be a key itself.
-Finally, `asym` relates to mirroring, which we'll cover in a second.
+Finally, `asym` and `mirror` relate to mirroring, which we'll cover in a second.

 <hr />